What Does a Business Development Manager Do?

 Business development manager salary

-According to job site Glassdoor, business development managers in the United States make an average salary of $128,962 per year (January 2024) [1].
-Salaries can vary depending on the industry, location, and amount of experience you have.
+According to Glassdoor, business development managers in the United States make an average base salary of $100,784, though this role may be entitled to additional compensation [1].
+Salaries can also vary depending on the industry, location, and amount of experience you have.

 How to become a business development manager